josiahn99/kc1yqn-website/about/index.md

-# About

-I came to amateur radio in late 2024 after reading *Remembrance of Earth’s Past* by Liu Cixin and listening to the podcast *Daniel and Kelly’s Extraordinary Universe*.
-Both renewed my curiosity about how the universe works.
+After being a math and science kid growing up, I burned out when things got too hard (spoiler: it’s supposed to be hard).
+Now I’m back, driven by curiosity and the joy of figuring things out.
+I came to amateur radio after reading *Remembrance of Earth’s Past* by Liu Cixin and listening to the podcast *Daniel and Kelly’s Extraordinary Universe*—both reignited my curiosity about how the universe works.
 Amateur radio lets me explore that curiosity hands-on through the electromagnetic spectrum.

-I studied math from elementary through high school, eventually taking 2–3 years of calculus.
-When it became challenging, I burned out.
-Now I’m returning deliberately to reconnect with that foundation and approach learning more deliberately.

-Some of these are more practical than others.
-The ham shack is certainly the primary goal.
-Maxwell's equations — I'm a bit nervous I'm biting off way too much.
-But it's important to me to try.

-## Short and Long-Term Goals (2026–2027)

-Amateur radio offers countless rabbit holes, and I’m exploring many of them.
-To stay focused and track my learning, I’ve grouped my goals into categories:

-### Operator Goals

-- Make 200–300 QSOs across various bands and modes
-- Find a weekly net or ham club to participate in, volunteering for net control or presentations over time
-- Build a homemade 2m Yagi and use it to work the ISS and distant repeaters
-  - Model the Yagi in software
-  - Compare predicted vs. real gain
-  - Measure SWR bandwidth
-- Set up a full DX-capable ham shack and base station operating on 20m and 40m, building and modeling the antenna

-### Theoretical & Technical Goals

-- Pass the General and Amateur Extra exams
-- Work toward understanding Maxwell’s equations through David J. Griffiths’ *Introduction to Electrodynamics*
-  - Refresh single-variable calculus
-  - Complete a multivariable calculus online course
-  - Complete a vector calculus online course
-- Read and thoroughly understand Ron Bertrand’s *Radio Theory Handbook*

-### Projects & Experimentation

-- Continue developing this website, Raspberry Pi experimentation, and Python scripting
-- Conduct basic experiments in HF and electrical theory to connect theory to practice

-Some goals are more challenging than others, but each contributes to deeper understanding and hands-on skill.
-Tackling Maxwell’s equations is ambitious, but it will strengthen my grasp of radio physics and connect theory to practice.
+I don’t get to operate or tinker as much as I’d like—most of my free time is on the train or late at night—but even small experiments keep me engaged.

+Amateur radio is full of rabbit holes, and I plan to spend the next few years exploring them at my own pace—messy, nonlinear, and sometimes frustrating.
+I’m starting as a new ham with a Technician license, a few months of experience, AP Calculus and Physics, and a frustrating 5th-grade science fair memory of trying and failing to make a capacitor dim an LED properly.
+I'll be pursuing my General and Amateur Extra licenses, but I want learning the material behind the test to be the primary focus, rather than studying answers.

+I’ll try to get on the air, make time for nets when I can, and log QSOs (first on BrandMeister, eventually on HF).
+Antennas will be trial and error: modeling, building, and tweaking things like a 2 m Yagi or a 40 m dipole.
+I’ll piece together a DX-capable ham shack.
+Progress will be uneven—a lot of my time will just be thinking, planning, or observing, since most of my free time is either on the train or when I should be sleeping.

+Along the way, I’ll study theory too.
+I’m starting with Bertrand’s *Advanced Radio Theory Handbook* to get a sense of electronics basics, especially RF.
+Eventually I want to brush up on calculus and work toward deriving RF equations myself.
+Maxwell’s equations are a few years away and will entail learning some multivariable and vector calculus.
+But having that level of math alignment with what I hear while operating and building antennas would be immensely satisfying.

+Finally, I’ll use amateur radio as fuel to drive other things I’m interested in—static site building and hosting, Raspberry Pi tinkering, data analysis, and Python scripting.